 Canada’s $1.1B iconic western redcedar (WRC) export industry is facing a precipitous decline, as the durable and aesthetically appealing timber supply moves from old growth to second growth and faces climate-driven challenges.
 Second growth forests produce an alarming 40% less volume compared to old growth and the wood is 25-50% less durable.
 This translates not only into a significantly reduced timber supply, but also a major reduction in the value of products made from the available wood.
-In addition, the ~8 million WRC seedlings that are planted annually in Canada are increasingly susceptible to both multiple pests (including browsing wildlife and pathogens).
+In addition, the ~8 million WRC seedlings that are planted annually in Canada are increasingly susceptible to multiple pests (including browsing wildlife and pathogens).
 The WRC breeding program, managed by the project’s User co-leader, Dr. John Russell, is directly addressing these challenges.
-The current and conventional breeding strategy, uses expensive and difficult traditional approaches of measuring tree performance phenotypes in an extremely slow process through long-term field trials.
-In contrast, genomic selection (GS) statistical models that will be developed by this project will dramatically reduce the time to select for these traits and deliver improved seedlings to timber companies (co-Users for this project) for reforestation up to 30 years earlier than is now possible.
+The current and conventional breeding strategy uses expensive and difficult traditional approaches of measuring tree performance phenotypes in an extremely slow process through long-term field trials.
+In contrast, genomic selection (GS) statistical models that will be developed by this project may dramatically reduce the time to select for these traits and deliver improved seedlings to timber companies (co-Users for this project) for reforestation up to 30 years earlier than is now possible.